BIBSYSDEV/track-changes-to-aws-terms-and-conditions/customer-agreement.md

 **For additional information related to each AWS Contracting Party, see the [AWS Contracting Party FAQs](https://aws.amazon.com/legal/sor-faqs/).

-*Please note that as of January 1, 2024, customers located in Türkiye contract with our Türkiye based AWS Contracting Party, as provided in Section 12.
-See the [AWS Turkey FAQs](https://aws.amazon.com/legal/awstr/) for more information.
+*Please note that as of August 1, 2025, customers located in Indonesia contract with our Indonesia based AWS Contracting Party, as provided in Section 12.
+See the [AWS Indonesia FAQs](https://aws.amazon.com/legal/awsid/) for more information.

-## Last Updated: March 05, 2025
+## Last Updated: August 01, 2025

 [ See What's Changed](https://aws.amazon.com/agreement/recent-changes/)